2004 Madrid train bombings: Controversies

 The authorship of the bombings remains a controversial issue in Spain.
 Sectors of the Partido Popular (PP) and some of the PP-friendly media outlets (primarily El Mundo and the Libertad Digital radio station) claim that there are inconsistencies and contradictions in the Spanish judicial investigation.

 As Spanish and international investigations continue to claim the unlikeliness of ETA's active implication, these claims have shifted from direct accusations involving the Basque separatist organisation to less specific insinuations and general scepticism.

 Additionally, there is controversy over the events that took place between the bombings and the general elections held three days later.

 Reactions

 In the aftermath of the bombings, there were massive street demonstrations across Spain to protest against the train bombings.

 Two people died in political violence about the ETA controversy.

 The international reaction was also notable, as the scale of the attack became clearer.

-Memorial service for victims
+Memorials

 A memorial service for the victims of this incident was held on 25 March 2004 at the Almudena Cathedral.
 It was attended by King Juan Carlos I, Queen Sofía, the victims' families, and representatives from numerous other countries, including British prime minister Tony Blair, French president Jacques Chirac, German chancellor Gerhard Schröder, and U.S. Secretary of State Colin Powell.

+The Atocha station memorial and the Forest of Remembrance in Parque del Buen Retiro commemorate the victims.